AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ℹ️ Only the tech stack in specified contact are searched. <br>
 ℹ️ Only full words will be matched e.g. `java` will not match `javascript`

-**Acceptable values for each parameter:**
-1. INDEX: Must be a positive integer which is not greater than the number of contacts the user is currenty seeing in the contact list.
-It must not be blank. <br>
-2. TECH STACK: Must be a tech stack that the specified index has.
-It must not be blank.
-3. RATING: Must be an integer between 0 (inclusive) and 10 (inclusive).
-It must not be blank.

 Examples:
 - `rate 1 ts/Java r/8` rates the skill of Java of the first contact as 8.